Unitarity Constraints on non-minimal Universal Extra Dimensional Model: Relevant Scattering Processes

-As an evident result of conservation of charge, the neutral two-particle states can only go to another neutral two-particle states, and charged two-particle states can only go to another charged two-particle states.
-Besides, there are two different neutral two-particle states.
-There exist two types of charged two-particle states also.
-Since we are working in CP-conserving scenario, $h^{n}$ being CP-even and $A^{n}, G_{Z}^{n}$ being CP-odd, there will be no mutual interactions among these two different kind of states.
-The diagrams for the required processes are given in Figs.~\ref{fig1}-\ref{fig6}, and their corresponding expressions of $a_{0}$ are given in Appendix A. In this analysis, radiative correction of Weinberg angle ($\theta_{W}$)~\cite{Cheng:2002iz} in KK-mode has not been included.
+The above bases show that there are two different neutral two-particle states and two types of charged two-particle states.
+Since we are working in CP-conserving scenario, $h^{n}$ being CP-even and $A^{n}, G_{Z}^{n}$ being CP-odd, there will be no mutual interactions among these two different kinds of states.
+The diagrams for the required processes are given in Figs.~\ref{fig1}-\ref{fig6}, and their corresponding expressions of $a_{0}$ are given in APPENDIX A. In this analysis, radiative correction of Weinberg angle ($\theta_{W}$)~\cite{Cheng:2002iz} in KK-mode has not been included.